 Ask the other drivers for the following particulars: their name, contact information, driver’s license number, license plate number, and general insurance information.
 If passengers are involved, get their names, contact number, and address.
 You should do your best to be polite and cooperative.

 Everyone’s emotions will be running high from the accident, and being rude will not help the situation.
 However, you may not want to apologize at the scene of the crash.
 Apologizing means you admit that the accident was your fault based on what you know happened at the collision.
 However, an accident can have several causes, and you only know your side of the story.

 5. Speak to any witnesses

-If anyone witnessed the crash, ask them what he or she saw.
+If anyone witnessed the crash, ask them what they saw.
 A witness may be able to shed light on what exactly happened, and who is at fault for the accident.
-You should also get their name, contact information, and address if at all possible.
+You should also get their name, contact information, and address if possible.

 6. Take photos of the scene

 Photographs provide extraordinary evidence about a car crash.
 You should try to take pictures of your injuries, the damage to your vehicle, and the general scene where the accident occurred.
 You may send pictures of your car to your insurance company to help an insurance adjuster determine how much compensation you need for your damages.